CozmycDev/PK-LightTest/README.md

 # PK-LightTest
-ProjectKorra Fire ability used for testing lighting
+A ProjectKorra Fire ability used for testing lighting